 It is the purpose of the NEOPT Wallowa County Public Participation Plan to provide opportunities for the public to be involved in proposed transportation decisions, including transportation development and Coordinated Plans, service design changes, new services, fare changes, and changes of service policy that may limit access to service.
 An annual summary of public participation and outreach efforts will be provided to ODOT Public Transit as part of required annual reporting.
 To be considered complete by ODOT Public Transit, a written Public Participation Plan (herein a component in a larger plan) includes:

-- Proactive strategies , procedures and desired outcomes for public participation activities - > Provisions for early, frequent, and continuous engagement by the public - Promote inclusive participation of low income, minority, and Limited English Proficiency populations including individuals living with disabilities - 3.1 PROACTIVE STRATEGIES, PROCEDURES AND DESIRED OUTCOMES FOR PUBLIC PARTICIPATION:
+- Proactive strategies , procedures and desired outcomes for public participation activities - Provisions for early, frequent, and continuous engagement by the public - Promote inclusive participation of low income, minority, and Limited English Proficiency populations including individuals living with disabilities - 3.1 PROACTIVE STRATEGIES, PROCEDURES AND DESIRED OUTCOMES FOR PUBLIC PARTICIPATION:

-Strategy A -Community Connection of Wallowa County Transit Advisory Committee (TAC):
+Strategy A - Community Connection of Wallowa County Transit Advisory Committee (TAC):

-NEOtransit Wallowa County has an active Transportation Advisory Council that is currently comprised of five (5) community members.
+NEOtransit Wallowa County has an active Transportation Advisory Council that is currently comprised of seven (7) community members.
 The committee meets every three months, and a portion of each meeting is set aside to provide regular, continuous opportunity for public feedback on public transit issues.
 The meeting is a public meeting.
 WC also does public outreach with partner providers to ensure all people are aware of our services.

+Caucasia Hispanic/Latin African Asia Native Pacific

+n 0 America n America Islande

+n n r

-Caucasian Hispanic/Latino African American Asian Native American Pacific Islander TAC 80% 0% 20% 0% 0% 0%
+TA C 86% 0% 14% 0% 0% 0%